khayashidaSAP/iothandson/Exercise.md

 1. Click on the "**cube**" button to change package
 	![](images/008.png)

-1. Search for "pw.greenhouse.pk" and you should be able to find your package named **pw.greenhouse.pkg.xx**, where **xx** must be replace with your workstation ID.
+1. Search for "yy.greenhouse.pk" and you should be able to find your package named **yy.greenhouse.pkg.xx**, where **xx** must be replace with your workstation ID.
 Click on your package name
 	![](images/009.png)

 1. Once you have selected your package and you have verified that it's the correct one, click on the "**+**" symbol in the master view.
 This will allow you to create a new property set